syncfusion-content/xamarin-docs/Xamarin/SfMaps/Legend.md

 ## Legend label

 The [`LegendLabel`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ColorMapping~LegendLabel.html) provides information about the maps.
 It is specified under color mapping.
+If LegendLabel is not specified, ColorMapping values will be applied as legend label.

 The following properties are used to customize the label of the legend